My House (EP)

 My House is the second extended play by American rapper Flo Rida.
-It was released on April 7, 2015, by Poe Boy Entertainment and Atlantic Records.
+It was released on April 7, 2015, by International Music Group, Poe Boy Entertainment, and Atlantic Records.
 It is Flo Rida's first release to feature original material since Wild Ones (2012).
 It features guest appearances from Robin Thicke, Verdine White, Akon, Chris Brown, Sage the Gemini, Lookas, DJ Frank E and Fitz.

 Commercial performance

 The album debuted at number 14 on the Billboard 200 with 27,000 equivalent album units; it sold 8,000 copies in its first week, and boasted over 5 million streams.